 Net Worth $10,200,000,000

 We all know Steve Jobs as the Guru entrepreneur, the genius behind best-selling products such as the iPod, iPad, the iPhone or the MacBook.
-He is the most influential business figure of our time and he’s going to be forever reminded as the Da Vinci of our tech-world renaissance.
+He is the most influential business figure of our time, and he’s going to be forever reminded of the Da Vinci of our tech-world renaissance.

-He had a track-record for this sort of thing, considering that in the previous Apple dud episode, he and partner Steve Wozniak invested their savings and time into the Apple I, which sold a not-so-impressive 175 units.
-But it was the Lisa development fiasco which got Steve Jobs kicked out of the company he founded.
+He had a track record for this sort of thing, considering that in the previous Apple dud episode, he and partner Steve Wozniak invested their savings and time into the Apple I, which sold a not-so-impressive 175 units.
+But it was the Lisa development fiasco that got Steve Jobs kicked out of the company he founded.

 But now, armed with so many failures, Jobs was more determined than ever to succeed.
 His dream of creating ‘a company that will still stand for something a generation or two from now‘ just like ‘Walt Disney did, and Hewlett and Packard, and the people who built Intel‘ was finally going to manifest.

 Ask yourself this: What if Steve had stopped?
 How would the world be different now?